<< Go Back up to Region ‘Los Angeles: Downtown’

 Broadway Historic Theatre and Commercial District Walking Tour

 The Los Angeles Conservancy Link opens in new window runs weekly tours of the Broadway Historic Theatre District.
-Subject to availability, the tour visits the interiors of one or more of the following theatres: Los Angeles Theatre, The Theatre at Ace Hotel (formerly United Artists Theatre), Orpheum Theatre.
+Subject to availability, the tour visits the interiors of one or more of the following theatres: Los Angeles Theatre, the United Theater on Broadway (formerly United Artists Theatre and The Theatre at Ace Hotel), Orpheum Theatre.

 Access is not guaranteed to any theatres due to events programming and logistics on the day so call ahead for details if you are concerned.